Effective experience rating for large insurance portfolios via surrogate modeling: Estimation of the surrogate model

 \subsection{Fitting of $\hat{ \tilde G}_{\Pi}(\cdot)$ and the values $\tilde \theta$}

-To do this we use a non-parametric interpolation method in which the inputs are the set of parameters of the model, the credibility index and the number of periods of claim history of each policyholder.
-The outputs are the Bayesian credibility premiums for each policyholder in the sub-portfolio of representative policyholders.
-It should be noted that the literature on interpolation of general functions and surrogate modeling is extensive, see for e.g \cite{mastroianni2008interpolation}.
+To do this we use a non-parametric interpolation method in which the inputs are the set of parameters of the model, the likelihood-based statistic and the number of periods of claim history of each policyholder.
+The outputs are the Bayesian premiums for each policyholder in the sub-portfolio of representative policyholders.
+It should be noted that the literature on the interpolation of general functions and surrogate modeling is extensive.
+See, e.g., \cite{mastroianni2008interpolation}.
 Thus, the following description serves as a guideline, rather than a step-by-step recipe to be followed.
 The key points of this process are the selection of a structure for the surrogate model, followed by its estimation via least squares.